-PayPal has also reinforced its mobile payments segment through the PayPal Mobile Express Checkout system and the Zong acquisition, which are expected to boost mobile payment volumes.
+PayPal has also reinforced its mobile payments segment through the PayPal Mobile Express Checkout system and Zong acquisition, which are expected to boost mobile payment volumes.

 However, we are concerned about the increasing competition from major online retailers, such as Amazon.com (AMZN), as well as many other smaller players.
-Additionally, Google Inc. (GOOG) has been eyeing the online payment space, thus threatening eBay’s position.
+Additionally, Google Inc. (GOOG) has been eyeing the online payment space, threatening eBay’s position.